 - Cover and let it set undisturbed for about 30 minutes, or until you have a clean break.

 - Over medium-low heat, bring the temperature of the curds and whey to 95°F. Raise the heat gradually.
 It should take between 15 and 20 minutes.
 Keep stirring gently to prevent your curds from sticking together (matting).

 - Once the curds have reached the proper temperature, let them set for 5 minutes, undisturbed, then drain off the whey.

-- Add about 2 tablespoons of cheese salt to the curds, then keep them at 95°F for 30 minutes.
+- Add about 2 Tbsp. of cheese salt to the curds, then keep them at 95°F for 30 minutes.

 - Line a cheese press with cheesecloth and put the warm curds into it.
 Press at 35 pounds of pressure for 5 to 6 hours.

 - Remove the cheese from the mold and put it into a covered container in the refrigerator.

 The cheese will keep in the refrigerator for up to two weeks.